TicketSwap/ios-assignment/README.md

 - Some demonstration of testing would be nice.
 - We recommend you to test your solution on real hardware.
 - Document your API and classes where you think it is necessary.

-You can make the assessment in your own time.
-We usually give around 1 week for it.